FabianMatata/password_locker/README.md

 <li>Copy my credentials to the clipboard.</li>
 </ul>

-## Installation / Setup Instructions

-## Specifications
-## Behaviour,Input& Output
-- Display codes for navigation  In terminal: $./password_locker.py  Welcome, choose an option: ca-Create Account, li-Log In, ex-Exit
-- Display prompt for creating an account  Enter: ca Enter your first name, last name and password
-- Display prompt for login in Enter: li Enter your account name and password
-- Display codes for navigation  Successful login  Choose an option: cc - Create Credential, dc - Display Credentials, copy - Copy Credential, ex - exit
-- Display prompt for creating a credential  Enter: cc Enter the site name, your username and password
-- Display a list of credentials Enter: dc Prints a list of saved credentials
-- Display prompt for which credential to copy Enter: copy Enter the site name of the credential you wish to copy.
-- Exit application  Enter: ex Exit the current navigation stage
 ## SetUp / Installation Requirements
 The application requires the following installations to operate:
 <ul>